 - finish that research paper due on Monday

 - drink more water

 No matter what it is, write it down.

-Once you have everything down and the refresh button is activated it’s time to put things into priority order.
+Once everything is written down and the refresh button is activated, it’s time to put things into priority order.

 - finish writing a research paper

 - make dinner

 Now, on another page, write everything you want to do.

 You might need to double-check these things and think about their category.